Tools

 Warranty and Customer Support

-Many of our sets (such as our Stainless Set and Enameled Cast Iron Set) come with a lifetime warranty, and the rest come with a 1-year limited warranty.
-We also have an in-house team of customer service representatives available to answer any cookware-related question you might have.
+Many of our sets (including our Stainless Set and Enameled Cast Iron Set) come with a lifetime warranty, and the rest come with a 1-year limited warranty.
+We also have an in-house team of customer service representatives available to answer any cookware-related question you might have, from whether damage is covered in the warranty to what recipes to make.

 Factors to Consider When Choosing a Cookware Set